thomasgolian/network-engineering-labs/rstp-failover-lab/README.md

 # Rapid Spanning Tree Convergence & Failover (RSTP Lab)

-Lab was built from scratch using VMware Workstation with Cisco Modeling Labs v2.8.1
+Lab was designed from scratch using VMware Workstation with Cisco Modeling Labs v2.8.1

 All switches and routers in this lab are running IOS XE
 <br>